teastarling/horiseon-demo-site/README.md

-# horiseon-demo-site
-01 Homework Assignment
 # Horiseon Demo Site

 Site to be altered for section 01 Homework.

 ## Changes

--removed header class and replaced with header element

--condensed "benefit" classes down into two classes

--removed class designation from h3 element

--added alt explanations for images

--reorganized css to coincide with html structure

--removed unused ids from sections under "content" class
+-replaced ids from sections under "content" class to connect links

+-added notes to css and html files

+-compressed classes under “content” class into one

+-changed footer class into footer element in HTML and CSS